 Flows are temporal.

 For us, the territory of commercial design engages the full spectrum of the built environment.
 Identifying long-term and temporal strategies for commercial space, we search for opportunities to challenge, both in physical and disciplinary terms, the conventional parameters of design.
 We consider an existing site an architectural opportunity that offers rich potentialities.
-Superimposing new commercial programs into an existing building reveals seen and unseen conditions--creating opportunities for speculation, transformation, innovation, and performance.
+Superimposing new commercial programs into an existing building reveals opportunities for speculation, transformation, innovation, and performance.

 location_Monterrey, Nuevo León MEXICO

 Flamingo, a restaurant proposed for Valle Oriente in Monterrey, Mexico was conceived as a brand extension opportunity for a local restauranteur.
 Arquipelago designed this high-concept restaurant based on contemporary hybrid restaurant-event space program.
 Six initial design iterations were produced for two different sites, each exploring the idea of an interactive entertainment environment that would engage ecology, celebrate light, and frames views through its performance.
 Flamingo’s concrete ribbon-structure variously reveals and conceals the surrounding existing bamboo forest.
 The lower level bar and lounge, upper level formal dining room, and outdoor terrace provide three distinct